fivetran/dbt_netsuite/README.md

     netsuite_database: your_destination_name
     netsuite_schema: your_schema_name
 ```

-> **Note**: When running the package with a single source connection, the `source_relation` column in each model will be populated with an empty string.

 ### Option B: Union multiple connections (Netsuite2 only)
 If you have multiple Netsuite connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 For each source table, the package will union all of the data together and pass the unioned table into the transformations.
 The source_relation column in each model indicates the origin of each record.